Hotel de Flandre, located in the city centre, consists of two coach houses, both of which have five floors.

-The neo-classical building, which once housed the 'Hôtel de Flandre', now houses the new 'Hotel de Flandre' on the river Poel 1-2.
+The neo-classical building, which once housed the 'Hôtel de Flandre', now houses the new 'Hotel de Flandre'.

 Just an anecdotal fact.
 After the first train arrived there in 1837, there was a service of omnibuses at the South Station of Ghent, actually carriages pulled by horses.
 They could each transport about ten passengers from the station to the hotels situated in the city.
 There was fierce competition between these omnibuses to attract as many passengers as possible.
 Of the 15 omnibuses that provided this service, five remained after a good year and after ten years after the arrival of the first train, two were still in service; one for the Hôtel de Flandre and one for the Hôtel de Courtrai, both located in the Poel/Drabstraat.
 A few years later those carriages disappeared as well.